Configuring Mobility Groups

 When the client associates to an access point joined to a new controller, the new controller exchanges mobility messages with the original controller, and the client database entry is moved to the new controller.
 New security context and associations are established if necessary, and the client database entry is updated for the new access point.
 This process remains transparent to the user.

-Figure 3.
-Intersubnet Roaming.
-This figure shows intersubnet roaming, which occurs when the wireless LAN interfaces of the controllers are on different IP subnets.
+Figure 11-3 illustrates inter-subnet roaming, which occurs when the controllers' wireless LAN interfaces are on different IP subnets.

 Inter-subnet roaming is similar to inter-controller roaming in that the controllers exchange mobility messages on the client roam.
 However, instead of moving the client database entry to the new controller, the original controller marks the client with an "Anchor" entry in its own client database.
 The database entry is copied to the new controller client database and marked with a "Foreign" entry in the new controller.
 The roam remains transparent to the wireless client, and the client maintains its original IP address.